Yael-Parra/Repo-GitHub-Projects/README.md

 # **2. Setting Up Your GitHub Project**

+## **2.1 From the Web**
 - Go to the repository → Projects tab → New Project.
 - Select a template (Kanban, Basic, Roadmap).

+## **2.2 From VS Code**
+Why we cannot do this from  VS code ??

+- Repository:
+A repository (or "repo") is a storage space for your project files and their version history.
+It can be hosted on platforms like GitHub.
+When you create a repository on GitHub, you create a container for your project.
+- Project:
+A project refers to the actual work you are doing, which includes code, documentation, and other assets.
+In GitHub, "project" can also refer to a feature for organizing tasks (like Kanban boards), but this is separate from the repository.
+- Linking:
+You can use git remote add origin <repository-url> to link your local Git repository to a remote GitHub repository.
+You cannot link a "project" directly because Git operates at the repository level.
+Your local project must first be a Git repository (initialized with git init) before you can link it to a remote repository.

 ---